Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.2.1.md

 ---

 ## 6. Empirical Impact and Use Cases

+The practical effects of AWO extend beyond academia.
+Its architecture enables any actor—from solo researcher to regulator—to perform auditable reasoning without institutional mediation.

 - **Academic Research** – Enforceable reproducibility pipelines for human–AI collaboration.
 - **Independent Verification** – Public audit trails replacing opaque institutional oversight.